jon-jacky/home/design.md

 - <https://www.leshenko.net/p/ugit/> - ugit: DIY Git in Python

-  "...
-We're going to implement Git in Python to learn more about how Git works on the inside. ..."
+  "We're going to implement Git in Python to learn more about how Git works on the inside. ..."

   Literate program in side-by-side format, in many separate pages with